openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 # PyTorch realization of the Im2Markup

 This repository contains inference and training code for Im2LaTeX models.
 Source [repository](https://github.com/harvardnlp/im2markup/).
-This repository is a fork of [PyTorch realization](https://github.com/luopeixiang/im2latex/)
+This repository is based on a [PyTorch realization](https://github.com/luopeixiang/im2latex/)
-Models code is designed to enable ONNX\* export and inference on CPU via OpenVINO™.
+Models code is designed to enable ONNX\* export and inference on CPU\GPU via OpenVINO™.

 ## Setup